fabianlopezdev/fetch-wordpress-api/README.md

 configure({  DOMAIN:  'https://example.com'  });

-const posts = await fetchPosts() // It will return an array posts
+const posts = await fetchPosts() // It will return an array of posts objects
 ```

 Each function in this module performs a fetch request to a specific WordPress API endpoint.
 They return a Promise that resolves with the fetched data as a JSON object or rejects with an Error if the fetch request fails.